TheMarlboroMan/ngtest-module/README.md

 	- Import this file in the file of the module, add it to both js's imports and the module imports.
 	- Remove the route from the app routing: delete the js imports refering to the module and use loadChildren in the route.
 Paths in loadChildren are relative.
 	- Remove all imports referring to the module in app.module, as they are redundant (both js and angular).

+- A few notes on animations...
+	- Create a trigger phrase.
+	- Each trigger phrase can work with a variety of "state", which are "end styles", and you should define.
+	- Define as much "transition" as you need between states.
+	- You can define a style inside a transition's "animate", so the elements adopts that style as it animates.
+That's specially handy for leave animations, as there's no "void" style.
+	- This thing...
+		transition('void => *', [style({transform: 'translateX(-100%) scale(2)'}), animate('0.5s ease')]),
+			reads: when I "enter" (void => *, or :enter), apply me the style (translate and scale) and then animate me to the target state (*) in 0.5 seconds, with ease.
+	- This other thing
+		transition('* => void', [style({color:'#fff'}), animate('0.5s ease', style({transform: 'translateX(100%)'}))])
+			reades: When I exit, apply me the style with white color, then animate me to the translateX style in 0.5s.
+	- The trick on pinning animations to items is to combine the trigger with the state, like in [@getoutitem]="present" in the style.

+export const HoverItem:AnimationEntryMetadata=trigger('hoveritem', [
+	state('hovered', style({backgroundColor: '#c55'})),
+	transition('hovered <=> *', animate('0.3s ease')),
+]);